Mexico Invest Free shortlist

 Treat exemption as upside to verify, not base-case underwriting.
 Your Mexico Property Investment Guide return model should include a fully taxable exit scenario.

-CFDI: the documentation layer that defines your basis
+What should buyers verify on cfdi: the documentation layer that defines your ba?

 • Closing payments may not enter cost basis